annahallx127/HW4Stocks/res/DESIGN-README.txt

+(See line 50 for the changes and additions).

+(See line 102 for Part 3).

 The design of our program is based on the model view controller (MVC) architecture.
-(See line 50 for the changes and additions).
 Stocks are represented by the 'Stock' interface and implemented in the 'modelStock' class of the model package.
 They represent a single stock for a company, and store the stock's symbol, name, and the stock data for the stock.
 The stock data is stored in an ArrayList<String>, where each